Marc Almond

-He was appointed Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for services to arts and culture.
+Almond was appointed Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for services to arts and culture.

 Early life

-Almond was born in Southport, Lancashire, the son of Sandra Mary Diesen and Peter John Sinclair Almond, a Second Lieutenant in the King's Liverpool Regiment.
-He was brought up nearby at his grandparents' house in Birkdale with his younger sister, Julia, and as a child suffered from bronchitis and asthma.
+Almond was born in Southport, Sefton, the son of Sandra Mary Diesen and Peter John Almond, a Second Lieutenant in the King's Liverpool Regiment.
+He was brought up at his grandparents' house in Birkdale with his younger sister, and as a child suffered from bronchitis and asthma.
 When he was four, they left their grandparents' house and moved to Starbeck, Harrogate.
-Two years later they returned to Southport, and then moved to Horsforth, West Yorkshire.
+Two years later they returned to Southport, and then moved to Horsforth, Yorkshire.
 There, he attended Horsforth Featherbank Infant School.

-At the age of 11, Almond attended Aireborough Grammar School near Leeds, West Yorkshire.
-He found solace in music, listening to British radio pioneer John Peel.
-The first album he purchased was the soundtrack of the stage musical Hair and the first single "Green Manalishi" by Fleetwood Mac.
-He later became a great fan of Marc Bolan and David Bowie and got a part-time job as a stable boy to fund his musical tastes.
+At the age of 11, Almond attended Aireborough Grammar School near Leeds.
+He found solace in music, listening to radio pioneer John Peel.
+The first albums he purchased were the soundtrack of the stage musical Hair and Benefit by Jethro Tull, and the first singles were "Green Manalishi" by Fleetwood Mac and "Witch's Promise" by Jethro Tull.
+He became a great fan of Marc Bolan and David Bowie, and got a part-time job as a stable boy to fund his music listening.
 After his parents' divorce in 1972, he moved with his mother back to Southport where he attended King George V School.
 He gained two O-Levels in Art and English and was accepted onto a General Art and Design course at Southport College, specialising in Performance Art.